Teaching English to Speakers of Other Languages

 As you can see, career opportunities for TESOL certified teachers are truly endless.
 After getting solid experience in the classroom, you may be ready to shift into one of these education-related roles.

 What Type of TESOL Certification do I Need to Teach in…?

 The TESOL certification level you require will depend in large measure on your own background and the region where you plan to teach English.
-Demand is very high in fast-growing economies such as China, Korea, Taiwan, Malaysia, Vietnam and many Latin American countries.
+Demand is very high in fast-growing economies such as Vietnam, South Korea, Taiwan, Malaysia, Thailand and many Latin American countries.

 Generally speaking, the minimum entry-level requirement for English teaching jobs is a 120-hour TESOL, TESL, or TEFL certificate.
 Some schools prefer to hire teachers who have more than 1 year of teaching experience and/or completed a teaching practice module of 20 hours.